celestiaorg/docs/learn/how-celestia-works/overview.md

 The latter provides an efficient solution to the
 [data availability problem](https://coinmarketcap.com/alexandria/article/what-is-data-availability)
-by only requiring resource-limited light nodes to sample a small number of random chunks from each block to verify data availability.
+by only requiring resource-limited light nodes to sample a small number of random shares from each block to verify data availability.

 Interestingly, more light nodes that participate in sampling increases the amount of data that the network can safely handle,